antonioru/beautiful-react-hooks/docs/useWillUnmount.md

 <a name="useWillUnmount"></a>

 ## useWillUnmount()
-Returns a function that accepts a callback to be performed when the component will unmount.
+Returns a callback setter for a callback to be performed when the component will unmount.

 ### Usage: